-RBSDE are widely applied to the pricing of American options, mixed control, partial differential equations, etc. To interpret the relation between the generators and solutions of RBSDE, the following problem is natural: Can we establish a representation theorem for generators of RBSDE?
+RBSDEs are widely applied to the pricing of American options, mixed control, partial differential equations, etc. To interpret the relation between the generators and solutions of RBSDEs, the following problem is natural: Can we establish a representation theorem for generators of RBSDEs?

-A basic difficulty to solve this problem is that the solution of RBSDE is restricted by its obstacle.
+A basic difficulty to solve this problem is that the solution of RBSDEs is restricted by its obstacle.
 In this paper, we solve this problem using a localization method.
-Exactly, we establish a local representation theorem for generators of RBSDE with continuous and linear growth generators, which generalizes some representation theorems for BSDE (see Jiang (2005) and Jia (2008), etc) to RBSDE case.
-Compared with the BSDE case, our representation theorem of RBSDE contains the increasing process $K,$ and is obtained in local space.
+Exactly, we establish a local representation theorem for generators of RBSDEs with continuous and linear growth generators, which generalizes some representation theorems for BSDEs (see Jiang [3] and Jia [5], etc) to RBSDEs case.
+Compared with the BSDEs case, our representation theorem of RBSDEs contains the increasing process $K,$ and is obtained in local space.